 Some of the subject matter experts our tech found for the customer to gain insights from included:

-- An Associate Professor of Neurology who has been a Principal Investigator for HD trials, co/authored over 40 scientific papers, and is a member of an international HD research organisation.
+- An Associate Professor of Neurology who has been a Principal Investigator for HD trials, co/authored over 40 scientific papers, and is a member of an international HD research organization.

 8. Geneticists and metabolic disorder specialists enhance consultancy’s understanding of rare disease